adammcdonagh/otf-aws-batch/README.md

 # OTF in AWS

-This repo shows a way to use AWS Batch and ECS Fargate to trigger jobs that run OTF tasks
+This repo has some Dockerfiles to create a Docker image for OTF with the AWS addon.
+And a half working shell script to create some components in AWS to run it.